-NATURALISATION: basic rules include 5 years of residency in the UK and also a 1 year wait after obtaining an Indefinite Leave to Remain (ILR).
-Exception is spouses of UK citizens (see a separate paragraph below).
-Also, below are comments for European citizens who do not have UK visa stamps.
+NATURALISATION: basic rules include 5 years of residency in the UK and also a 1 year wait after obtaining Indefinite Leave to Remain (ILR).
+Exception is spouses and civil partners of UK citizens (see a separate paragraph below).
+Also, below are comments for European citizens and family members.

-In practice for most people this means 6 years, not 5 as many think.
-To achieve an ILR most people need 5 years of working in the UK, so with 1 year after an ILR it prolongs a wait for Citizenship to 6 years.
-Some have to wait longer because they would not qualify for an ILR after 5 years in the UK, such as those on Student visas cannot count it towards an ILR (unless applying on the basis of Long Residence of 10 lawfully years).
+In practice, for most people this means 6 years, not 5 years, as many think.
+In mose cases you'd need 5 years of working in the UK to achieve ILR, so with an extra year after that it prolongs a wait for Citizenship to 6 years.
+Some have to wait longer because they would not qualify for ILR after 5 years in the UK, such as those on Student visas cannot count it towards ILR (unless applying on the basis of Long Residence 10 years).

-So, once you have got an ILR you can wait for 12 months and then apply for Naturalisation as a British Citizen.
+So, once you have ILR, you can wait for 12 months and then apply for Naturalisation as a British Citizen.

 There are also other rules such as absences from the UK and criminal convictions or traffic offences etc, so the best option would be to book our Advice Session.

-Spouses of British citizens: foreign spouses need to spend 3 years in the UK (not 5 years) and to have an ILR.
-There is no need to wait for 1 year after an ILR.
-There are still rules on absences and criminal offences/civil penalties etc. For those issued a first Spouse/Partner/Fiancee visa after 9 July 2012 waiting time will be 5 years because spouses/partners will be getting an ILR only after 5 years in the UK (not after 2 years as it used to be).
+Spouses of British citizens: foreign spouses need to spend 3 years in the UK (not 5 years) and to have ILR.
+There is no need to wait for 1 year after ILR.
+There are still rules on absences and criminal offences.etc.
+For those issued a first Spouse/Partner/Fiancee visa after 9 July 2012 waiting time will be 5 years because spouses/partners will be getting ILR only after 5 years in the UK (not after 2 years as it used to be).